GiGaSoftwareDevelopment/ng-patterns/docs/PUBLISH.md

 Run the following commands

 1. `npm run update:versions`
-    To only update package.json version and not dependencies:

     ```
+     What is the new version? provide [x.x.x] 16.1.8
      Do you want to update versions of packages? y|n y
-     Do you want to update version in peer dependencies? y|n n
+     Do you want to update version in peer dependencies? y|n y
     ```
 2. `npm run build:libs`
 3. `npm run publish:latest -- otp=[google authenticator number]`